Haivision/srt/docs/statistics.md

 Note that several sockets sharing one outgoing port use the same sending queue.
-They may have different pacing of the outgoing packets, but all the packets will be placed in the same sending queue, that may affect actual sending timing.
+They may have different pacing of the outgoing packets, but all the packets will be placed in the same sending queue, which may affect the send timing.

-`usPktSndPeriod` is the minimum time (sending period) that must be kept between two sent consecutively sent packets over the link used by SRT socket.
+`usPktSndPeriod` is the minimum time (sending period) that must be kept between two packets sent consecutively over the link used by an SRT socket.
-It is not the EXACT time interval between two consecutive packets are sent.
-In the case where the time spent by the application between two consecutive sendings exceeds `usPktSndPeriod`, the next packet will be sent faster or even immediately to preserve the average sending rate.
+It is not the EXACT time interval between two consecutive packets.
+In the case where the time spent by an application between sending two consecutive packets exceeds `usPktSndPeriod`, the next packet will be sent faster, or even immediately, to preserve the average sending rate.

-**Note**.
-Except for probing packets.
+**Note**: Does not apply to probing packets.

 ## pktFlowWindow

 The maximum number of packets that can be "in flight".
 Sender only.
 See also [pktFlightSize](#pktFlightSize).

-The value represents the amount of free space on the peer receiver, stating that this socket represents the sender.
+The value retrieved on the sender side represents an estimation of the amount of free space in the buffer of the peer receiver.
+The actual amount of available space is periodically reported back by the receiver in ACK packets.
 When this value drops to zero, the next packet sent will be dropped by the receiver without processing.
 In **file mode** this may cause a slowdown of sending in order to wait until the receiver has more space available, after it eventually extracts the packets waiting in its receiver buffer; in **live